5balls/coleitra/README.rst

    cmake -DANDROID_PLATFORM=21 \
    -DCMAKE_FIND_ROOT_PATH_MODE_PACKAGE=BOTH \
    -DCMAKE_TOOLCHAIN_FILE=$ANDROID_NDK/build/cmake/android.toolchain.cmake \
-   -DCMAKE_PREFIX_PATH=~/src/foreign/qt5-android-install-20201022/ \
+   -DCMAKE_PREFIX_PATH=~/src/foreign/qt5-android-install-20201222/ \
    ../../src
+   cp ~/src/foreign/qt5-android-install-20201222/jar/QtAndroidNetwork.jar coleitra-armeabi-v7a/libs
    make

-You might not need to set `CMAKE_PREFIX_PATH` and `CMAKE_FIND_ROOT_PATH_MODE_PACKAGE` if you have installed thq Qt5 libraries for cross compiling for android system wide.
+That the jar file is not copied seems to be a bug in recent Qt versions, there is probably a more elegant way to do this.
+You might not need to set `CMAKE_PREFIX_PATH` and `CMAKE_FIND_ROOT_PATH_MODE_PACKAGE` if you have installed the Qt5 libraries for cross compiling for android system wide.
 Also this might download quite some android stuff on the first run.
 Subsequent runs should be faster.